secnate/secnate.github.io/_posts/2020-07-14-learning-to-code-for-infosec.md

 ***

 This path should fulfill the goals of helping learners master programming concepts in a friendly fashion while equipping them with the skills they need to easily pivot into any InfoSec or tech domain of their choosing.
-I hope this helps.
 {: style="text-align: justify;"}